Mojang/EducationContent/python/lesson1/activity2.md

 ```python
 player.say"To show")
 ```
 Place the missing syntax block.
-The command for the second tv monitor also has a piece of syntax missing, place the missing syntax block for that command.
+The command on the second tv monitor also has a piece of syntax missing, place the missing syntax block for that command.

 ## Step 3
-Go over to tv monitor number three, there are two pieces of syntax missing from the command on that monitor:
+Go over to tv third monitor, there are two pieces of syntax missing from the command on that monitor:
 ```python
 player.say(the screen)
 ```